mdciao.contacts.ContactGroup

 frequency_sum_per_residue_idx_dict(ctc_cutoff_Ang, switch_off_Ang=None, sort_by_freq=True, return_array=False)

-Dictionary of aggregated frequency_per_contact per residue indices Values over 1 are possible, example if [0,1], [0,2] are always formed (=1) freqs_dict[0]=2
+Dictionary of aggregated frequency_per_contact per residue indices Values larger than 1 are possible, example if [0,1], [0,2] are always formed (=1) freqs_dict[0]=2

 • ctc_cutoff_Ang (float) – The cutoff to use